Olivier-Kango/tiki/_PATH_DOCUMENTATION.md

 ### Removing generated files from Git, and depending on node for javascript build

-There are currently many gererated files (or trivially generatable files) in git:
+There are currently many generated files (or trivially generatable files) in git:

 * index.php and .htaccess designed to disallow directory listing in apache.
 We already have code in doc/devtools/check_tiki_directories.php to generate and check.
 * Vue3 javascript files currently in /lib/vue_mf